Brickman Awesome: Epic LEGO® Creations

 An interview with Eileen Noon about her beloved husband Sam Noon, a Malaya and Thailand Veteran with a significant connection to Auckland Museum's Anzac Day ceremonies.

-This year is the 100th centenary of the Anzac Day Act.
+2020 marked the 100th centenary of the Anzac Day Act.
 Dive into the surprisingly difficult journey to making Anzac Day an official day of remembrance.

 Discover the new, often humorous, language that was used to describe the miserable, dangerous and peculiar world that WW1 soldiers found themselves in.